"Sorrows and wounds are healed only when we touch them with compassion."

 Dialectical means trying to understand how two things that seem opposite could both be true.
 For example, accepting yourself and your challenges and working towards changing unhealthy behaviours.
 DBT therapy will help you understand and accept intense emotions, learn skills to manage them and will help you make positive changes to live a life worth living.

 Dialectical Behaviour Therapy (DBT) is a specific type of Cognitive Behaviour Therapy developed by Dr. Marsha Linehan for Borderline Personality Disorder.
 However, DBT is now commonly used for other mental health concerns.
-DBT provides clients with new skills to manage suicidal thoughts, self-harming behaviours, intense emotions, impulsive behaviours and decrease conflict in relationships.
+DBT is effective in managing suicidal thoughts, self-harming behaviours, intense emotions, impulsive behaviours and addressing interpersonal conflicts.

 DBT focuses on providing therapeutic skills in four key areas: